catdeal3r/BlackIce/USAGE.md

 # Usage

-This markdown file details how to use `scr` (the command provided by SCReate).
+This markdown file details how to use `bi` (the command provided by BlackIce).

 ## Commandline Options:
 - `--test-parse`:<br>